bigrapidschess/bigrapidschess.github.io/_pages/about.md

 We anticipate that many young players may be interested in participating in this group.
 If enough junior members are interested, we may develop a scholastic branch of the club that is dedicated to teaching chess basics and providing safe opportunities to play both face-to-face and online chess games.

 ### Club bylaws
 As for now, the club is still in its infancy and organization is rather loose.
 Once  membership grows to more than about a dozen or so regularly attending members, we will adopt specific bylaws and formalize the group's leadership.
+A [draft](./bylaws.html) copy of the bylaws is currently under development.